 Speak With an Expert

 Consumer proposals offer a viable alternative to bankruptcy for people under financial difficulties.
-To gather more detailed information concerning consumer proposals and consequently determine if you qualify, we can’t recommend enough that you speak with a Licensed Insolvency Trustee.
-A trustee will be able to provide you with information pertinent to your situation and guide you’re through whichever option you choose.
+To gather more detailed information concerning consumer proposals and consequently determine if you qualify, we can’t recommend enough that you speak with a debt specialist.
+A debt specialist will be able to provide you with information pertinent to your situation and guide you’re through whichever option you choose.

-The sooner you get in contact with a trustee, the sooner you’ll be able to start your journey towards a better financial future for yourself and your family.
-If you’re interested in being matched with a trustee in your area, Loans Canada can help.
+The sooner you get in contact with a debt specialist, the sooner you’ll be able to start your journey towards a better financial future for yourself and your family.
+If you’re interested in being matched with a debt specialist in your area, Loans Canada can help.